 Cleaning Wood Furniture

-Once your furniture is free of stains, watermarks, and built-up polish, it’s time to add a new layer of polish.
-Use lemon oil or one cup of olive oil mixed with ¼ cup white vinegar to buff until shiny.
+- Add a new layer of polish by using lemon oil or one cup of olive oil mixed with ¼ cup white vinegar to buff until shiny.

 Cleaning Metal Furniture

-If you have a copper table top, cleaning will be a slightly different process.
-In this case, you will need to use cleaner specifically made for copper furniture.
+- If you have a copper table top, you will need to use cleaner specifically made for copper furniture.
 Another option is to cut a lemon in half and dip it in salt to scrub the surface clean.